Spider-Geddon: Plot

 Arriving on Earth-51778, Superior Spider-Man and Spider-Man of Earth-1048 warn Takuya Yamashiro of the Inheritors.
-On Earth-50101, Miles Morales and Pavitr Prabhakar talk about Superior Spider-Man's group plan to kill the Inheritors as they stop some robbers.
-Afterwards, they meet up with Spider-Man and Spinneret from Earth-18119, Spider-Ham, Silk, SP//dr, and Spider-Pete and Spider-Ben of Earth-91918 as there are talks to get Earth-616 Peter Parker.
-Back on Earth-51778, Superior Spider-Man, Spider-Man of Earth-1048, Spiders-Man of Earth-11580, Takuya Yamashiro, Spider-Man of Earth-138, Octavia Otto, Web-Slinger of Earth-31913, and Norman Osborn of Earth-44145 talk about how to destroy the Inheritors while Kaine's group (consisting of himself, Ashley Barton, Jessica Drew, Astro-Spider, and Spider-Kid) pursues Verna before she can find the crystal containing Solus' soul.
+On Earth-50101, Miles Morales and Pavitr Prabhakar talk about Superior Spider-Man's group plan to kill the Inheritors as they stop a group of robbers.
+The two meet up with Spider-Man and Spinneret from Earth-18119, Spider-Ham, Silk, SP//dr, and Spider-Pete and Spider-Ben of Earth-91918.
+Back on Earth-51778, Superior Spider-Man, Spider-Man of Earth-1048, Spiders-Man of Earth-11580, Takuya Yamashiro, Spider-Man of Earth-138, Octavia Otto, Web-Slinger of Earth-31913, and Norman Osborn of Earth-44145 talk about how to destroy the Inheritors while Kaine's group (Ashley Barton, Jessica Drew, Astro-Spider, and Spider-Kid) pursues Verna before she can find the crystal containing Solus' soul.
 Octavia has found that Ben Reilly has followed them as he is familiar with New U Technology's cloning technology.
-Superior Spider-Man gets a transmission from Miles' group stating that they are heading to (New U Technologies).
-At (New U Technologies), Solus' body is restored as Daemos, Brix, Bora, and Jennix await Verna's return with the crystal.
+At New U Technologies, Solus' body is restored as Daemos, Brix, Bora, and Jennix await Verna's return with the crystal.
 As Jennix tries to speed up the construction of the body banks, Spider-Ham reports back to the rest of his group.
 Before Miles can detonate the support beams, they are attacked by Brix, Bora, and Daemos.
 As Bora works to drain the life force from Miles, SP//dr is advised by Miles to activate the detonators in her suit.
-SP//dr reluctantly does so until Superior Spider-Man's group arrives where a retreat is issued after Superior Spider-Man gets analysis on Solus' body bank.
-During the retreat, Superior Spider-Man learns that Jennix is having a hard time with New U Technologies' cloning technology.
-Norman Osborn of Earth-44145 has a talk with Spiders-Man of Earth-11580 about his vision on the Web of Life and Destiny as they have a secret strategy to keep the Inheritors on Earth-616.
+SP//dr reluctantly does so until Superior Spider-Man's group arrives and the other Spiders retreat.
+Osborn has a talk with Spiders-Man about his vision on the Web of Life and Destiny as they have a secret strategy to keep the Inheritors on Earth-616.